-Negative offset wheels will also give a wider wheel track which can make your vehicle slightly more stable.
+Negative offset will also give a wider wheel track which can make your vehicle slightly more stable.
 Keep in mind that the increased wheel track will put more strain on axles and wheel bearings; therefore, keep the offset number low.

-So, will negative offset wheels push the wheel outside the arches?
+So, will negative offset push the wheel outside the arches?
 Possibly yes, it depends on the size of your tires and the amount of offset.

 What is a Positive Offset Wheel?

 A positive offset will bring the tire inside the arches.
 This is useful when you have installed bigger tires that the arches aren’t big enough to clear the tire.
 By installing a positive offset, you will bring that tire back inside the arch.
 However, you may run into other clearance issues.

 So, the age-old question of what are wheel offsets has been answered.
 Wheel offset can be a great way to balance out the difference made by changing the size of your tires.

 So, the next time someone asks what are wheel offsets at the pub, you will be the know-it-all who can explain the answer!